THE WRITTEN EMERGENCY MEDICINE FELLOWSHIP COURSE

 We want to reiterate our points about making sure you're up with Cameron and Dunn this week.
 Although trauma is a dynamic area in real life, knowing the party line for the exam is really important.

-For those who are interested trauma.org has some good pages with images to look at on pneumothorax, tension pneumothorax, haemothorax and flail chest.
-The segment on penetrating abdominal trauma is also worth a brief look.
+For those who are interested here are some good pages with images to look at on pneumothorax, tension pneumothorax, haemothorax and flail chest.

 Below are some articles for you: (both 2 and 3 are really for interest only if you have time...)